reiryuki/Miui-Core-Magisk-Module/README.md

-# MIUI Core Magisk Module
+# Miui Core Magisk Module

 ## Descriptions
-- System core framework of MIUI ROM ported for non-MIUI ROM.
+- System core framework of Miui ROM ported for non-Miui ROM.
-- Required for running any ported MIUI apps (non-Play Store version) Magisk modules.
+- Required for running any ported Miui apps (non-Play Store version) Magisk modules.
-- MIUI apps must have these 3 lines after `<application />` in their AndroidManifest.xml to use this MIUI Core:
+- Miui apps must have these 3 lines after `<application />` in their AndroidManifest.xml to use this Miui Core:

   `<uses-library android:name="miuiframework" />`